 I'm Kimberly Hatch.
 As parents of twins, teens and tweens we are a busy family.
 We have always lived with dogs.
-From our first rescued-off-the-street miniature Schnauzer, to our sweet high energy beagle Molly, to our current giant softie Beau (Golden Retriever), we have had experience with just about every type of personality, coat requirement and energy level.
+From our first rescued-off-the-street miniature Schnauzer, to our sweet high energy beagle Molly, to our giant softie Beau (Golden Retriever), and our current two sweet goldendoodles we have had experience with just about every type of personality, coat requirement and energy level.

 After Molly suddenly died, we began our search again for the perfect family dog.
 We needed trainable, loyal, patient and friendly with a sturdy bone structure (five boys in our family!) and moderate energy level.
 We also wanted to have a low maintenance, non-shedding coat.
 As we searched the world of pure bred dogs, we realized that there just isn't such a dog.
 The Golden Retriever fit every one of our requirements except for the coat, so we picked the perfect Golden mom (Cloe) and went to pick out our favorite girl.
 However, when we went to see the litter, a little pudgy boy puppy picked us out!
 The little pup sat so attentively at Rustin's feet--I couldn't say no to a dog who obviously had such good taste.
 So we came home with a boy!

-We have found that our Golden Retriever Beau is perfect in every way--except for the hair (HAIR!) and super giant (95 lbs!) size.
-We have adjusted to the hair (mostly...) but we hate that we can't take Beau with us on more outings.
-There just isn't enough room in the car.
+We have found that our Golden Retriever Beau was perfect in every way--except for the hair (HAIR!) and super giant (95 lbs!) size.
+We adjusted to the hair (mostly...) but we hated that we couldn't take Beau with us on more outings.
+There just wasn't enough room in the car.

 When we met my brother's miniature Goldendoodle, Penny, we realized what a perfect breed the Goldendoodle is for a family.
 Low to non-shedding coat, great sturdy, healthy bone structure, smart, trainable, playful personality in a smaller package-- exactly what we had been searching for!
 We helped the Thompsons with their first litter of golden doodles and we loved them just as much as we had hoped!